awsdocs/amazon-eks-user-guide/doc_source/network_reqs.md

 # Cluster VPC considerations<a name="network_reqs"></a>

-Amazon EKS recommends running a cluster in a VPC with public and private subnets so that Kubernetes can create public load balancers in the public subnets that load balance traffic to pods running on nodes that are in private subnets\.

 When you create an Amazon EKS cluster, you specify the VPC subnets which influences where Amazon EKS places elastic network interfaces\.
 Amazon EKS requires subnets in at least two Availability Zones, and will create up to 4 network interfaces across these subnets to facilitate control plane communication to your nodes\.
 This communication channel supports Kubernetes functionality such as  `kubectl exec`  and  `kubectl logs`  \.
 The EKS created [cluster security group](sec-group-reqs.md#cluster-sg), as well as any additional security groups that you specify when you create your cluster are applied to these network interfaces\.

-As a convenience, Amazon EKS will automatically tag any subnet passed in during cluster creation in accordance with the [subnet tagging requirement](#vpc-subnet-tagging), so that Kubernetes can discover subnets when creating load balancers\.
+Be sure that the subnets that you specify during cluster creation have enough available IP addresses for the EKS created network interfaces\.
+We recommend creating small (/29), dedicated subnets for EKS created network interfaces, and only specifying these subnets as part of cluster creation.
+Other resources such as worker nodes and load balancers should be launched in separate subnets from the ones specified during cluster creation.

 **Note**
-Worker nodes can be launched in any subnet in your VPC, including subnets not registered with EKS during cluster creation.
+Worker nodes and load balancers can be launched in any subnet in your VPC, including subnets not registered with EKS during cluster creation.
+Subnets do not require any tags for worker nodes.
+For Kubernetes load balancing auto discovery to work, subnets must be tagged in accordance with the [load balancing subnet tagging requirement](#vpc-subnet-tagging)\.

 **Note**
 Subnets associated with your cluster cannot be changed after cluster creation.
-If you need to control exactly in which subnets the EKS created network interfaces are placed, then only pass in two subnets during cluster creation, each in a different Availability Zone.
-Load balancers can be created in additional subnets not registered with your EKS cluster, as long as those subnets comply with the [subnet tagging requirement](#vpc-subnet-tagging).
+If you need to control exactly in which subnets the EKS created network interfaces are placed, then only pass in two subnets during cluster creation, each in a different Availability Zone\.

 **Note**
-Be sure that the subnets that you specify during cluster creation have enough available IP addresses for the EKS created network interfaces\.
-This is particularly important if the subnets will include both worker nodes and EKS created network interfaces.
-We recommend creating small (/29), dedicated subnets for EKS created network interfaces, and only specifying these subnets as part of cluster creation.
+There is a known issue where Amazon EKS cannot communicate with worker nodes launched in subnets from additional CIDR blocks added to a VPC after the cluster was first created.
+Please file a support ticket if you are experiencing this issue, so EKS can manually update your cluster to recognize the additional CIDR blocks added to the VPC.
+This doc page will be updated when a fix has been deployed so tickets are no longer required.

 **Note**
 Do not select a subnet in AWS Outposts, AWS Wavelength or an AWS Local Zone when creating your cluster.